techwriterkoduje/podcast-site/docs/articles/broken-promise.md

 description:
   CCMS vendors are creating a flase equivalency between docs as code and their systems.
 If naything is wrong with docs as code, their CCMS is supposed to be the answer.
-We say no.
+We beg to differ.
 author: Paweł Kowaluk, Michał Skowron
 ---